-The following article is a sample from the full BVOP™ Ultimate Guide and is part of the preparation for the BVOP™'s modern Agile Project Management Certification Program.
+The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

 Example: All planned tasks for a given month are 100 in total.
 The first 10 planned tasks are rated with 20 business value points (BVP) each.
-The next 30 tasks are rated at 30 BVP each.
+The next 30 tasks are rated at 10 BVP each.
 The remaining 60 tasks are rated at 5 BVP each.

-The total BVP is 800, which can be considered as the total business value points value for the period.
+The total BVP is 800, which can be considered as the total business value points for the period.

 Prioritizing development by business value points may be a transparent method of prioritizing Product Backlog items or task planning based on real value.